svhawks/ARKitEnvironmentMapper/README.md

 }
 ```

-You can call `updateMap(withFrame:)` in `didUpdate` regardless of the preferred FPS, as the frequency of this method is limited to at most 10 by default.
-The frequency will be customizable in a future release.
+You can call `updateMap(withFrame:)` in `didUpdate` regardless of the preferred FPS, as it is not executed every frame.
+Its frequency is bound by the value `ARKitEnvironmentMapper.Options.updatesPerSecond` and the default value is 10 updates per second.

 After mapping the environment for a while you can get the current generated environment map and set it as the environment map of your `ARSCNView` with the following code: